 Summary:

-The European Clinical Trials Database Eudract is run by the European Medicines Agency.
+The European Clinical Trials Database EudraCT is run by the European Medicines Agency.
 All studies that are officially registered clinical trials have to enter the results of the final analysis into the website to be made public.
 There is a large amount of documentation online that will not be repeated here.

 The detailed entering of safety information is an onerous task if it is to be done by hand.
 However we do have the facility to upload an XML file to automate this step.
-This tool seeks to enable the production of an XML file from a standard structure of Safety data that is recorded on a patient-level.
+This tool seeks to enable the production of an XML file from a standard structure of Safety data listing that is recorded on an event and patient-level.

 Input Data

-The tool will assume that the data provided is in the original structure of a rectangular data file, with one row per patient- adverse event, with the minimal set of variables
+The tool will assume that the data provided is in the structure of a rectangular data file, with one row per adverse event, with the minimal set of variables

 Patient id

-Standardised description of the AE, such as a MedDRA preferred term.
-Any conversion from free text is assumed to have been completed
+Standardised description of the AE term, such as a MedDRA preferred term.
+Any conversion from free text is assumed to have been completed (for an example, term “Diarrhoea” and “Diarrhea”, or “Vomiting” and “vomiting” are read as different events).

 System Organ Class from MedDRA – a choice from 27 values (Appendix 1: eutctId)